If you want to expand your ecommerce business in 2023, online marketplaces are a must.

 Amazon is the dominant marketplace in Germany, with an impressive 81% market share.

 La Redoute is a French, multichannel retailer.
 Founded in 1837, it is one of the largest fashion and apparel ecommerce sites in France, with more than 7 million monthly visitors.

 The Otto Group is one of the largest online shops in Germany, ranking second behind only Amazon in revenue.

 Over the last year, Otto Group reported around 10 billion euros of online revenue worldwide, an increase of almost 25%.

-Zalando is a German-based ecommerce organisation that ranks as the leading fashion ecommerce marketplace in Germany, with more than $2 billion dollars in sales generated in 2020.
+Zalando is a German-based ecommerce organization that ranks as the leading fashion ecommerce marketplace in Germany, with more than $2 billion dollars in sales generated in 2020.

 The Latin American region is another quickly growing ecommerce marketplace.
-With an incredible 36.7% sales growth from 2019 to 2020, the region swiftly outpaced expectations, primarily due to the following organisations:
+With an incredible 36.7% sales growth from 2019 to 2020, the region swiftly outpaced expectations, primarily due to the following organizations: